csula-students/beautiful-data-project-dream/notes/introduction.md

 Once you are done analysis, we will be learning on how to create visualization based on the analysis we done earlier!

-In the end, you will be demo'ing to us about your findings by using beautiful visualization tools like D3!

 ### What makes a good question?

 For the purpose of this course we consider the order of knowledge: